mattmuench/openshift-virt-pocs/nad/nad-user-console/images/nad-namespaced-console.md

 ![UI: create second namespace with the specific label applied:](images/create-namespace-nad2.png)

-## 2. Inform yourself about networks in use with the individual hypervisor cluster
+## 2. Optional: Inform yourself about networks in use with the individual hypervisor cluster

+Since the UDN traffic is encapsulated anyways when travelling over the cluster and host network, there shouldn't be any clashes.
+However, using different CIDRs might ease any troubleshooting when not having overlapping use of CIDRs in different layers of the network.

 Prepare for creating a UDN with a specific CIDR.
 The IP addresses for the VMs in primary UDNs with a layer 2 topology are provided automatically.
 A VM would need to use DHCP to configure the network interface in order to be able to use the layer 2 network properly.
 Those assigned IP addresses will be retained automatically to avoid handing out the same IP address to different instance upon reboot or migrating VMs.

-In order to avoid clashes with cluster networks in use, one would check the cluster IP address ranges in use before selecting the CIDR to use.
+In order to avoid potential clashes with cluster networks in use, one would check the cluster IP address ranges in use before selecting the CIDR to use.
 One can check it from the console.
 If one has no access to the cluster config, check with the administrator of the cluster which network settings are safe to be used in UDNs.

 Select _Administration_ and _CustomResourceDefinitions_ and then type in the search field _networks.config_ .
 Only one item is listed marked with _CRD_ named _network_.
 Then switch the submenu in the window to _Instances_, select the link for the entry _NO_ _cluster_ and then switch the submenu of the newly displayed page to _YAML_ view.\
 ![UI view of OpenShift console to create UDNs](images/udn-user-check-cluster-networks.png)